 A commuter rail on the lower level, and solar and wind generators on the upper pathway pavilions, harness the power of sustainable design to help reduce our city’s carbon footprint.
 On the lower level, the Mission Creek that historically flowed through this area is unearthed and restored.
 The resulting site, a visually artful landmark, supports ecological and physical wellness.

 Historically, repurposing and reintegrating industrial infrastructure leads to dynamic and walkable new neighborhoods.
 Octavia Boulevard, for example, was transformed from an overpass into a surface boulevard as part of the Central Freeway replacement project.
-The change contributed greatly to the Hayes Valley renaissance.
-We predict a similar renaissance is possible by transforming the Central Freeway overpass, and suggest an idea for an “Innovation District” located at the East end of the elevated park, near the I-80 / US-101 interchange and the Design District.
-The district could include special zoning incentives for companies and organizations focused on research around regenerative cities.
-The connective nodes created by the upper and lower moments alongside the north and south could also result in opportunities for socially equitable mixed-use housing and green-rooftops; benefiting all members of the public.
+The redesign of the freeway structure itself could have a transformative impact on its surroundings, in terms of generating additional green space and adjacent affordable housing and neighborhood services.
+For example the nodes created by the upper and lower connections at major intersections could support socially equitable mixed-use housing and green rooftops; benefiting all members of the public.

 Of course, this is a conceptual idea; community feedback and extensive studies need to be conducted before moving forward.
 However, recently – looming issues surrounding residential density, affordability, limited public transit and limited public space opportunities have become critical problems to contend with in San Francisco.
 Now more than ever, we should consider alternative ways to rethink our urban infrastructure to improve the public realm and keep our citizens safe and healthy.